-- 20.01 (a) All Employees will be supplied with coveralls suitable to the work being performed, and safety boots at a cost of Three Hundred Dollars (\$300.00) every second year upon submission of a receipt.
+- 20.01 (a) All Employees will be supplied with: - (i) Coveralls suitable to the work being performed. - (ii) Safety boots suitable to the workplace at a cost of four hundred dollars (\$400.00) every second year upon submission of a receipt.

 A committee of Union and Management shall meet as necessary to discuss the type and quality of this safety equipment.
-Such clothing will remain the property of the Employee except that if replacements are required more than twice a year the Employee must return the worn clothing to the Employer. - (b) Each Employee shall receive work gloves at no cost to the Employee.
+Such clothing will remain the property of the Employee except that if replacements are required more than twice a year the Employee must return the worn clothing to the Employer.

+- (b) Each Employee shall receive work gloves at no cost to the Employee.
 These gloves will be obtained by trading in their used gloves for a new pair at the Warehouse when the gloves wear out. - (c) All Permanent Outside Employees will be supplied with one (1) reflective safety jacket with a replacement jacket being provided by trading in the used jacket when it is no longer suitable for use. - (d) Casual Employees shall be supplied with gloves, safety glasses, hard hat, and safety/reflective vest.
-Replacement gloves will be obtained by trading in their used gloves for a new pair at the warehouse when the gloves wear out. - 20.02 Similarly, for electrical crewmembers, two pairs of leather gauntlet gloves per year will be provided to each Employee, with the gloves becoming the property of the Employee...
+Replacement gloves will be obtained by trading in their used gloves for a new pair at the warehouse when the gloves wear out. - (e) The Employer shall provide a Safety Glass Allowance of Two Hundred and Fifty Dollars (\$250.00) per year to each Permanent Employee that is required to wear safety glasses, for the purchase of prescription safety glasses.

-20.03 Community Peace Officer
+20.02 Community Peace Officer

-The Employer shall provide, clean, and maintain one (1) summer and one (1) winter uniform.
+The Employer shall provide, clean, and maintain one (1) summer uniform, one (1) winter uniform, one (1) additional summer shirt, one (1) additional winter shirt, and one (1) pair of pants.